openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Activation** - Used to describe enabling copyright compliance recording.
 Once activated the associated copyright content can be viewed and used.

-**Active cache** - Regularly updated, localised copy of the EQUELLA Digital Repository for users who either have slower connection speeds or are geographically separated from the repository.
+**Active cache** - Regularly updated, localised copy of the openEQUELLA Digital Repository for users who either have slower connection speeds or are geographically separated from the repository.

-**Activity Assembler** - EQUELLA application that allows users to create, customise, assemble and reuse a variety of different learning objects and documents into learning sequences or training modules (Activities or Activity Plans), using resources from the Digital Repository, the local computer or network, and the internet.
-(Note: The EQUELLA Activity Assembler was deprecated in EQUELLA v5.0.)
+**Activity Assembler** - openEQUELLA application that allows users to create, customise, assemble and reuse a variety of different learning objects and documents into learning sequences or training modules (Activities or Activity Plans), using resources from the Digital Repository, the local computer or network, and the internet.
+(Note: The openEQUELLA Activity Assembler was deprecated in openEQUELLA v5.0.)

-**Administration console** - EQUELLA application that enables the administrator to configure and manage the EQUELLA suite of tools.
+**Administration console** - openEQUELLA application that enables the administrator to configure and manage the openEQUELLA suite of tools.

 **Advanced Image Viewer** - See Large Image Viewer.

-**Advanced management** - Item Management page that provides an item metadata filter allowing the administrator to target metadata related to a specific item, further refining searches within the EQUELLA Digital Repository.
+**Advanced management** - Item Management page that provides an item metadata filter allowing the administrator to target metadata related to a specific item, further refining searches within the openEQUELLA Digital Repository.
 Typically accessed through the Adv.
-Item Management link in the Administer group in the EQUELLA Home page navigation pane.
+Item Management link in the Administer group in the openEQUELLA Home page navigation pane.

 **Advanced scripting** - Contribution wizard control that uses JavaScript™, FreeMarker and HTML mark-up languages to build customised wizard controls.
 The control is shareable using import and export options.